ycpcs/cs340-fall2016/lectures/lecture19.md

 Virtual machines using JIT compilation can achieve performance comparable to the performance of natively compiled code.

+Note that there is another meaning for the term "Virtual Machine", which is an environment which virtualizes an entire computer to permit executing of a guest operating system within a host operating system.
+Examples of this type of "system-level" VM include VMWare, VirtualBox, KVM, Xen, QEMU, and many others.
+There are important similarities between system-level and language VMs, and in many cases they share common implementation strategies.

 # Benefits of virtual machines

 Virtual Machines offer a number of benefits.